Is There a Viable Alternative to Roundup (Glyphosate)?

 What's the big hold-up with Roundup?

 Roundup has become an integral part of the agricultural production industry.
 Internationally, farmers rely on Roundup as a herbicide.
 But it's unclear whether or not glyphosate (the active ingredient in Roundup) is carcinogenic.
-The EPA says it’s safe; however, an international cancer research institutes say it’s "probably" harmful to humans.
+The EPA says it’s safe.
+However, an international cancer research institutes said it’s "probably" harmful to humans.

 Contradictory research continues to cloud the judgment of farmers and industry leaders.
-Even after Monday's decision, the big question still remains: is glyphosate safe or is it not?
+Even after the courtroom decision, the big question still remains: is glyphosate safe or not?

 Is vinegar a viable alternative to Roundup?
 Let's break it down.

 Vinegar is acetic acid.

 It works by chemically burning the plant until the leaves are gone.
 Vinegar can be diluted to be stronger or weaker; it just depends on the specific application such as gardening or general cleaning.
 For example, Green Gobbler sells 20% and 30% Vinegar Home & Outdoor to best fit a specific task.

 As you may know, vinegar is made from corn.
 It’s naturally acidic, so it’s power comes solely from Mother Nature.
 You won’t find phosphates, sulfates, VOCs, petroleum solvents, chlorine, fluorine, ethoxylates or dyes in vinegar.
 You especially won’t find glyphosate.